Murlors/Yosuga-no-Sora-Speech-Text-Extract/README.md

 `shuffe.py` is responsible for exporting the total text `all_text.txt` and randomizing it to extract the training set `train_filelist.txt` and validation set `val_filelist.txt`.

 The files `train_filelist.txt.cleaned` and `val_filelist.txt.cleaned` are the phonemes obtained after conversion.

+The audio file is too huge, it is recommended to extract it by yourself and use [`GARbro`](https://github.com/morkt/GARbro) or `crass` to extract the audio in mio format and then you need to use [`萌衣☆Player`](http://www.entis.jp/eri/player/index.html) to convert it to wav format.